webman-php/webman-manual/resource/doc/en/response.md

 # Response
 The response is actually a `support\Response` object.
-To make it easier to create this object, webman provides some helper functions.
+To facilitate the creation of this object, webman provides some helper functions.

-## Returning Any Response
+## Return any response

 **Example**
 ```php